Tom-Liii/bigBang/README.md

 - POON Yong Xian

 # Description
-We are developing a gobang application with various features.
+We are developing a online gobang application with various features.

 ## Potential Features
 *Potential features that are not introduced in our high-level design*